 Oh, and if you wanna see all of these ideas come to life on film, you can watch the video I created above.
 Shoutout to Metricon Homes for letting me use one of their gorgeous displays for this shoot.

-Spring Decorating in the Living Room
+Summer Decorating in the Living Room

 Let’s start in the place I spend most of my time: the living room.
 I’ve no idea why people say that the kitchen is the hub of the home.
 My hub is smack bang in front of the TV.
 Those seasons of America’s Next Top Model aren’t going to watch themselves!